 1. Know Your Audience

-Here are a few things to keep in mind when helping your audience reach their destination:
+In the meantime, keep these two thoughts in mind when helping your audience reach their destination:

 Relevant Content is Key